 At Bellie and Speymouth, we see our mission as not being confined to our parish or even our country.
 In 2012, the congregation established links with Friendship International and a team of young people from our TGIS group, supported by adult volunteers, undertook a mission trip to a Friendship International camp in Romania to work with children from a nearby orphanage.

-A life changing experience for our young people, this mission work was such a great success that a team of 17 from our congregation returned to Romania in Summer 2015.
-There are plans for a further mission trip to Romania in 2018.
+A life changing experience for our young people, this mission work was such a great success that further teams from our congregation returned to Romania in Summer 2015 and Summer 2018.

 Bellie Praise Group